MadhuraBelsare1/card-developer/docs/gettingstarted/api_security.md

 ## OAuth 2.0
 In order to make calls to Fiserv Card Services APIs, a valid access token must be passed in the Authorization header in the HTTP requests.

 You can obtain a time-limited token (15 minute expiry) by requesting one from the token endpoint.
-The request for a token uses a Basic authorization header created from the API Key and Secret you create for your application in Developer Studio Workspace.
+The request for a token uses a Basic authorization header created from the API Key and Secret you create for your application in Card Developer Workspace.

 **Also see:** [Token API](?path=/docs/gettingstarted/access-tokens.md)